BND Hamburger Icon

 How to implement a flexible work schedule

 Although small businesses may face fewer obstacles than larger companies when instituting flexible work policies, the implementation still requires careful planning and proper execution.
 You need to do your due diligence when communicating the new schedule by publicizing clear guidelines, getting buy-in from the right people and anticipating snags.
-Follow these tips to make sure your new work perks are well received and implemented correctly.

-1. Get buy-in early.
+1. Get buy-in early

 Although one of the main goals of offering flexible schedules is to make a workplace more appealing, remember that the implementation means extra work for some people in your company.
 Seeking early buy-in from your HR department and key managers will help them see the big picture.
-Be sure to listen to and note their concerns, and clearly communicate why you want to implement the new policy.
-Let them know that you appreciate their work and that you’re aware of how such policy rollouts can be challenging.

-2. Train managers far in advance.
+2. Train managers far in advance

-Managing a flexible workforce, especially a remote one, isn’t the same as managing a traditional one.
+Managing a flexible workforce, especially remote teams, isn’t the same as managing a traditional one.
 Train managers to ask questions, challenge their team and be available through a variety of communication methods.
 Make sure they schedule regular phone meetings, or face-to-face meetings if possible.
 For more tips, consult our comprehensive guide for how to manage remote workers.

-3. Devise a trial run.
+3. Devise a trial run

 If you are nervous about starting a flexible work program or are facing tremendous resistance, a trial run might do the trick.
 Before launching a full-scale flexible work program, create a trial program using one department or a small group of employees from different departments.
 Plan to run the trial for a good length of time — one month or longer — to work out the kinks and gather real data.

-4. Know that not everyone will be a good flexible worker.
+4. Know that not everyone will be a good flexible worker

 Telecommuting and working flexible schedules require specific traits that not everyone has.
 But don’t shut down the entire flex work program just because a few people aren’t cut out for it.
-Instead, consider other perks you could offer to employees who aren’t a good fit for flex work while continuing to let most employees take advantage of work flexibility.

 author image

-Mona Bushnell, Business Operations Insider and Senior Writer
+Written By: Mona BushnellBusiness Operations Insider and Senior Writer

 Mona Bushnell advises aspiring entrepreneurs and small business owners on what it takes to operate a business on a day-to-day basis.
 Bushnell has firsthand experience as an IT technician, software administrator and scheduling manager, which are all critical roles in an increasingly digital business world.
 Based on her nearly 20 years in the trenches, she produces learning materials on a range of business topics.
-Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, is also known for covering business trends and events, testing emerging technology (both software and hardware) and has even teamed up with CEOs on communications needs.
+At Business News Daily, Bushnell covers a variety of business trends, such as flexible work policies, the rise of AI chatbots, net neutrality, digital payments and more.
+Bushnell, who has collaborated with a variety of independently owned boutique businesses to increase their visibility and profit, also tests emerging technology (both software and hardware) and has teamed up with CEOs on communications needs.
 Her guidance can be found in leading business publications like Forbes and Investopedia.

 Back to top